How to Plant Privacy Trees

 Using trees to create screens or barriers is a beautiful and environmentally friendly way to create privacy in your backyard or home.
 Planting privacy trees can shield your property from wind, noise, or prying eyes as well as hide unsightly features in your yard.

 To start, you will want to determine what type of screen you are looking to create and what type of tree is most suitable.
 For dense, year long privacy, fast growing trees like Arborvitae are hard to beat.
 They grow naturally in an upright conical form and require very little pruning.
 Their heights vary dramatically; for instance, American Pillar can grow up to 30 feet tall while Thuja Green Giant can grow up to 60 feet tall.
 If you are opting for the latter, steer clear of any power lines!
+Emerald Green Arborvitaes are an excellent option for smaller spaces, since they will not grow above 15 to 20 feet tall.

 For changing foliage, seasonal interest, and less intense privacy, deciduous trees can make a stunning statement.
 Evergreen trees such as Teddy Bear Magnolia can make excellent privacy screens and also produce fragrant spring flowers.
 Whether you want to grow a short hedge or tall screen, there is a tree or shrub that is perfect for your needs.